top of page

 (The remainder of the readings are provided to you as the PDFs.)

-The Contemplative Reading/Spiritual Autobiography Course is equal parts nurturing a contemplative reading practice and growing a creative writing practice.
-It is designed around thinking and feeling with feminist foremothers who changed the world while rooted in (and transforming) their spiritual and religious contexts.
-This course was made to directly grow your own power to birth your own writing into the world, too.
+Contemplative Reading/Spiritual Autobiography is a 7-week training that is equal parts nurturing a contemplative reading practice and growing a creative writing practice.
+The goal is to resource and support clergy voices in the public sphere.
+The training is designed around thinking and feeling with feminist foremothers who changed the world while rooted in (and transforming) their spiritual and religious contexts.
+The training was made to directly grow and support bridge-building writing methods for social change in the context of a polarized nation.

+This is a training that empowers through reconnecting to religious feminist historical leadership.
 Sometimes, the story of feminism or social progress is told from a secular lens and without pivotal voices, and that omission is a huge loss to our understanding of how the world has been re-created by those who are nourished from and through spiritual life.
-This course corrects for this omission and empowers you with historical knowledge of progressive religious leaders and spiritual practitioners who challenged all kinds of social injustice and made significant impacts on our world.
+This training corrects for this omission and empowers clergy with historical knowledge of progressive religious leaders and spiritually informed writers who challenged all kinds of social injustice and made significant impacts on our world.

-You will do your own writing supported by these powerful ancestors
+Participants will do their own writing supported by these powerful ancestors, including centering the writing of Rev. Dr. Pauli Murray.

 IMG_5418.jpg